-Wellington spends approximately \$235,000 annually on maintenance of the Bridle Trail System.
+Wellington spends approximately \$165,000 annually on maintenance of the Bridle Trail System.
 This maintenance varies from fencing, sodding, drainage improvements, footing stabilization, and grading.
 The maintenance is typically performed by staff's inspections or by a resident's complaint.
+When the updated trail counts are obtained in 2024, staff anticipates to re-prioritize scheduled maintenance items based on the need and outcome from the study.